zakvarty/threshold_paper_code/README.md

 `flat_thresholds/` contains the code required to fit above the conservative threshold and motivate the use of the Rounded GPD.
 It also contains the code to select a flat threshold via grid search, and then compare the models fitted using the selected and conservative thresholds.

-`groningen_sigmoid/` contains the code required to select a sigmoid threshold for the Groningen catalogue via Bayesian optimisation.
+`sigmoid_thresholds/` contains the code required to select a sigmoid threshold for the Groningen catalogue via Bayesian optimisation.
 This is done in `main.R`.
 The model using the selected sigmoid threshold is fitted and compared to the those using the flat thresholds in `post_selection.R`.

+`changepoint_thresholds` contains additional code for exploratory selection of a changepoint type threshold for the Groningen catalogue via Bayesian Optimisation.